maxyou/LotusPlayerLite/index.markdown

 ## What's Lotus Player Lite?

-This is a music player app that can gradually reduce the volume, suitable for listening to music while falling asleep.
-Folder tree view, no Internet connection.
+This is a music player app that can gradually reduce the volume, making it perfect for listening to music while falling asleep.
+Features a folder tree view and requires no internet connection.

 ## Gallery